AwanTech095/Vehicle-Parking-Management-System/README.md

 - Start the application: npm start or python app.py

 # Usage
+- All the relevant files are uploaded including the server.js(backend) and CSS, JavaScript(frontend) on the repository.
-- Access the system via web interface
+- You can access the system via web interface

 For parking attendants:
 - Register new vehicle entries